bitcoincore-dev/bitcoin-2001-863168-294116-d812cf1189/doc/dependencies.md

 * Qt is not needed with `--without-gui`.
 * If the qrencode dependency is absent, QR support won't be added.
 To force an error when that happens, pass `--with-qrencode`.
 * If the systemtap dependency is absent, USDT support won't compiled in.
+* UniValue is needed only with the `--with-system-univalue` option.
+Otherwise, a non-standard bundled copy is staticly linked.
 * ZeroMQ is needed only with the `--with-zmq` option.

 #### Other